Insights

 ### Formulas

-You can aggregate the results of multiple queries by specifying a formula.
+You can combine multiple query results with a formula.
 Queries are assigned alphabetical variable names (`a`, `b`, `c`, ...) that you can reference in the formula expression.

 You can also give the formula result a name using the formula alias field (e.g. `Formula Result`).